Zaphodious/remote_internet_test/README.md

   -v, --verbose         Display the speed test results as they are collected
                         (defaults to false, and status messages are printed regardless.
+  -u, --utc             Sends the results with utc time.
+Default is to use the
+                        timezone of the host machine
 ```

 To run as a cron job, make a proxy trigger script (easy way to ensure the proper working dir) in your home folder with the following content: